-Feed the Future was launched in May 2010 to support implementation of the US’s food security pledges made at the G8 Summit in 2009.
-It coordinates efforts across the US government, working with partner countries, private sector actors, and research entities.
-Its goal is to drive economic and agricultural development that will address poverty, global hunger, and food security, focusing especially on smallholder farmers, most of whom are women.
-It highlights several cross‑cutting issues: gender equity, environmental stewardship and protection, and climate change.
-Feed the Future efforts are funded through the State-Foreign Operations (SFOPs) appropriations bill (see Key question 4: How is the US’s ODA budget structured?).
+Feed the Future was launched in May 2010 to support implementation of the US’ food security pledges made at the G8 Summit in 2009 (see ‘Deep Dive: Agriculture’).
+Its goal is to drive economic and agricultural development and food security, focusing especially on smallholder farmers, mostly women.
+Feed the Future is funded through the State-Foreign Operations (SFOPs) appropriations bill (see question four: ‘How is the US’ ODA budget structured?’).
 According to government data, the US mobilized over US$11 billion for Feed the Future between 2010 and 2014.
-US global nutrition efforts primarily focus on Feed the Future’s 19 focus countries (see Deep Dive: Agriculture).
+US global nutrition efforts primarily focus on Feed the Future’s 19 focus countries (see ‘Deep Dive: Agriculture’).

-Feed the Future’s operational strategy also applies to other programs working in food security and agriculture which derive funding from sources other than SFOPs.
-This includes the US’s food assistance programs such as Food for Peace, Food for Progress, and the McGovern-Dole International Food for Education and Child Nutrition program.
-These federal programs receive funding primarily from the agricultural appropriations bill, and are managed either solely or jointly by the United States Agency for International Development (USAID) and the Department of Agriculture.
-Food for Peace is the US’s largest food-assistance program, which is managed by the Office of Food and Peace in USAID (see Deep Dive: Agriculture).
+Feed the Future’s operational strategy also applies to other programs in food security and agriculture that are funded using sources other than SFOPs.
+This includes the US’ food assistance programs such as Food for Peace, Food for Progress, and the McGovern-Dole International Food for Education and Child Nutrition program (See ‘Deep Dive: Agriculture’).
+These federal programs receive funding primarily from the agricultural appropriations bill and are managed either solely or jointly by the United States Agency for International Development (USAID) and the Department of Agriculture.
+Food for Peace is the US’ largest food-assistance program, which is managed by the Office of Food and Peace in USAID (see ‘Deep Dive: Agriculture’).

 - USAID’s Multi-Sectoral Nutrition Strategy 2014-2025: This multi-sectoral approach sets goals across US nutritional initiatives.
-The strategy addresses direct and underlying causes of malnutrition, and highlights the importance of linking development and humanitarian assistance to increase the impact of US global nutrition efforts.
+The strategy addresses direct and underlying causes of malnutrition and highlights the importance of linking development and humanitarian assistance to increase the impact of US global nutrition efforts.
 Broadly, it identifies three priorities in line with the 2025 World Health Assembly Nutrition Targets: 1) decrease chronic malnutrition, measured by stunting, 2) maintain the Global Acute Malnutrition (GAM) below 15%, and 3) decrease malnutrition in women of reproductive age and children under five, with a focus on the 1,000-day window between the beginning of pregnancy and the child’s second birthday.

 - In 2016, the government released the US Government Global Nutrition Coordination Plan 2016-2021.
 It aims to strengthen the impact of the diverse US nutrition portfolio “through better communication, collaboration, and linking research to program implementation”.

 - The 2016-2025 Food Assistance and Food Security Strategy, from USAID’s Office of Food for Peace within the Bureau for Democracy, Conflict and Humanitarian Assistance, outlines two key strategic objectives for the program: 1) improving and sustaining food security and 2) embracing nutritional security.
-The new strategy supports Feed the Future, the Global Food Security Act (see below) and other US-related strategies and objectives.
+The new strategy supports Feed the Future, the Global Food Security Act (see below), and other US-related strategies and objectives.

-In 2016, the US government enacted the Global Food Security Act (GFSA) (see Deep Dive: Agriculture).
+In 2016, the US government enacted the Global Food Security Act (GFSA) (see ‘Deep Dive: Agriculture’).
 This was the largest development-related authorizing legislation passed by Congress in a decade.
-The GFSA authorizes two years of funding for America’s food-security investments, primarily going to smallholder and women farmers through Feed the Future.
+The GFSA authorized two years of funding for America’s food-security investments, primarily going to smallholder and women farmers through Feed the Future.
 It also codifies Feed the Future, laying the groundwork for improved coordination across the government by requiring different departments and agencies that implement global food-security programs to share information with each other and Congress.
 GFSA identifies improving the nutritional status of women and children as one of eight priority areas within US global food security efforts.
 In February 2018, a Republican and Democratic member of the House of Representatives (Representatives Chris Smith, Republican, and Betty McCollum, Democrat) introduced a three-year authorization of the GFSA, which would ensure funding for Feed the Future for three years.

 USAID leads nutrition efforts, coordinating a ‘whole-of-government’ approach

-USAID leads the US’s nutrition efforts, which are largely integrated through the agency’s work in global health, food security and assistance, and agriculture.
+USAID leads the US’ nutrition efforts, which are largely integrated through the agency’s work in global health, food security and assistance, and agriculture.
 US global nutrition activities primarily occur within the framework of Feed the Future, and for food assistance, through Food for Peace.
 The president’s FY2019 budget request proposes consolidating the Food for Peace program with an account set up to provide general disaster response.
-USAID coordinates Feed the Future through its administrator, currently Mark Green, who serves as the US Global Food Security Coordinator, supported by the Deputy Coordinator for Diplomacy and the Deputy Coordinator for Development (see Deep Dive: Agriculture).
+USAID coordinates Feed the Future through its administrator, currently Mark Green, who serves as the US Global Food Security Coordinator, supported by the Deputy Coordinator for Diplomacy and the Deputy Coordinator for Development (see ‘Deep Dive: Agriculture’).
 The latter heads the Bureau for Food Security, which was established to manage Feed the Future.
-In addition, USAID’s Bureaus for Global Health (which houses the Office of Maternal and Child Health and Nutrition) and for Democracy, Conflict and Humanitarian Assistance (which houses the Office of Food for Peace) also help implement nutrition and food security cooperation.
+In addition, USAID’s Bureaus for Global Health (which houses the Office of Maternal and Child Health and Nutrition) and for Democracy, Conflict and Humanitarian Assistance (which houses the Office of Food for Peace) also help implement nutrition and food-security cooperation.